blazeag/php-seekable-video-server/README.md

 ### Simple PHP class to provide a seekable video stream intermediary

-Purpose of this PHP class is to intermediate the provision of a video stream w/ seek capability.
+Purpose of this PHP class is to mediate the provision of a video stream w/ seek capability.

 #### Constructor:
 ```php